SilenZcience/cat_win/DOCUMENTATION.md

 <a id="meta"></a>
 ### <a id="-a---attributes">-a, --attributes</a>

-Shows meta Information for each File provided and stops Code execution.
+Shows meta Information for each File provided and stops Code Execution.
-The meta Information includes file Signature, file Size, Time of Access, -Modified and -Created.
+The meta Information includes file Signature, File Size, Time of Access, -Modified and -Created.
-On Windows OS Systems this Parameter will also display the classic file Attributes.
+On Windows OS Systems this Parameter will also display the classic File Attributes.

 ```console
 > catw test.txt -a